 While giving a reply, I left out two points.
 My follow-up comments are as below:

-b) Lesson to be learned: - How to maintain protocol of communication and how important it is to the people is a lesson to be learnt from this incident.
+b) Lesson to be learned: How to maintain protocol of communication and how important it is to the people is a lesson to be learned from this incident.
 The exclusion of her name was based on your assumption.
 Never assume anything while initiating official communication.
-The official communication is expected to be formal and formality demands being in accord with established forms and conventions and requirements.
+The official communication is expected to be formal, and formality demands being in accord with established forms, conventions, and requirements.

-d) Feedback to the Senior Manager: - Whatever the motivational drive of the senior manager may be, she deserves to be given feedback.
+d) Feedback to the Senior Manager: Whatever the motivational drive of the senior manager may be, she deserves to be given feedback.
 While she could be driven by the power motive, others could be driven by the affiliation motive.
-The people with a strong affiliation need could certainly get upset because of her dominance.
-Her behaviour could be a deterrent to others and she could be good at getting things done but she could be demotivating the subordinates as well.
+People with a strong affiliation need could certainly get upset because of her dominance.
+Her behavior could be a deterrent to others, and she could be good at getting things done, but she could be demotivating the subordinates as well.
 Will your company be able to calculate the cost of demotivation?

 Thanks,